lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/LinkedList_README.md

 Linked Lists are a data structure that offer certain advantages over array lists

 ## Challenge
-The challenge was to create seven methods.
-Insert, Includes, Print, Append, InsertBefore, InsertAfter, InsertNFromTheEnd
+The challenge was to create eight methods.
+Insert, Includes, Print, Append, InsertBefore, InsertAfter, InsertNFromTheEnd, LinkedListMergeList

 ## Approach & Efficiency
-Insert has a Big O(1).
-All the other methods have a Big O(n)
+For time, Insert has a Big O(1).
+All the other methods have a Big O(n).
+For space, all methods have a Big O(n).

 ## API
 1. insert will insert a new not with a given value which is an integer to the beginning of a linked list